Silver Alert issued for Bristol teen

 Officials say she is a white female with black hair and brown eyes.
 According to authorities, she stands approximately 5’2″ and weighs around 180 pounds.

-Police say she was last seen wearing a blue sweatshirt, black leggings and black boots.
+Police say she was last seen wearing a blue jacket with a fur hood, black leggings and cream fur boots.

 If you have any information that can help officials find Rodriguez, you are asked to contact Bristol PD at 860-584-3011.